1. Promoter and Organiser

-- does not conflict with rights worthy of protection due to third parties, including rights on trademarks and trade secrets, copyrights, rights deriving from contracts or licenses, rights relating to privacy, moral rights, advertising rights or image rights;
+- Does not conflict with rights concerning third parties, including rights to trademarks and trade secrets, patents, copyrights, rights deriving from contracts or licences, rights relating to privacy and the protection of personal data, moral rights, advertising rights, or image rights;

-- is not intrinsically defamatory or outrageous or containing any content capable of damaging the name, honour or reputation of the Organiser or any person involved in the “Maker Faire Rome 2020”;
+- It is not inherently defamatory or outrageous or containing any content that could damage the name, honour, or reputation of the Organizer or of any person involved in the Event;

-- does not violate current legal provisions and does not contain any content aimed at encouraging illicit, threatening, intimidating or harassing behaviour.
+- Does not violate current legislation and does not contain features designed to encourage illegal or threatening, intimidating or harassing behaviour.

-12.2 The subjects who will participate in the “Call for Schools 2020” declare, from the moment they submit the application to the “Call for Schools 2020”, to fully indemnify and hold harmless the Organiser, Promoters and Sponsors from any claims for compensation presented by any third party, for the violation of one of the provisions and for the maximum legal deadline.
+12.2 The subjects who will participate in the “Call for Schools 2021” declare that from the moment they submit their application to the “Call for Schools 2021” they shall guarantee and indemnify the Organiser, Promoters, and Sponsors from any claims or claims for damages presented by any third party for any breach of any of the provisions of these Regulations and for the full extent of the statutory term allowed.

-12.3 Notwithstanding the foregoing, by submitting the application, the Institute authorises the Promoters, Organisers, and Sponsors to:
+12.3 Notwithstanding the foregoing, in submitting the application the Participant authorises the Promoters, Organisers and Sponsors to:

-- make the materials related to the project available to the public on the “Maker Faire Rome 2020” website or on third party sites with the authorisation of Innova Camera;
+- Make available to the public the materials related to the project on the “Maker Faire Rome 2021” website and other communication tools or on third party sites with the authorisation of Innova Camera;

 - exhibit the project and related materials during any congresses, conferences, and seminars;